-Annual Legal Checkup for CEOs: A Simple Checklist
+Annual Legal Checkup for CEOs: A Practical Checklist

 Most legal problems don’t start with a lawsuit.
 They start with a tiny crack, a reused contract clause, a “we’ll fix it later” policy, a handshake deal that outgrows trust.
 By the time you feel the pain, it’s already expensive.